-- 1. Source is the total number of thefts reported to NCIC during 2013. - 2.
+- 1. Source is the total number of thefts reported to NCIC during 2014. - 2.
 Each piece of equipment manufactured in 2013 faced potential theft for only part of the year- from the date sold to December 31. - 3.
-Results may be skewed slightly because owners often misstate the date of manufacture.
+Results may be slightly skewed because owners often misstate the date of manufacture.
 For example, a buyer may list a 2012 model purchased in 2013 as a 2013 model.

-The newer a piece of equipment, the more likely it is to be stolen.
-If given the choice between two similar machines, a thief will choose the newer, more valuable machine, because they are equally easy to steal.
+The newer a piece of equipment, the more likely it's that someone will steal it.
+If given the choice between two similar machines, a thief will choose the newer, more valuable machine, because they're equally easy to steal.
 Those results are in stark contrast to larger trends in automobile theft, where older models account for more stolen cars.
 Newer cars carry more sophisticated antitheft technology.
 Heavy-equipment design, however, emphasizes productivity instead of security.
 The necessity for multiple operators leads to little or no antitheft technology.
 Many heavy-equipment manufacturers installed as few security features on 2012 models as they did on 1980 models.

-Top 10 Cities for Equipment Theft
+Top 11 Cities for Equipment Theft